Benedictteo05/OSA_notes/Operating Systems & Administration/L3 - Computer Organization.md

 ### Von Neumann Architecture
 - Forms the basis for almost all modern computer systems.
 Most other specialized systems evolved from this architecture.
-- Has a fixed set of electronic parts, which can be manipulated to perform various tasks determined by a variable program
+- Has a fixed set of electronic parts, which can be manipulated to perform various tasks determined by a variable program.
+- Consists of the following parts:
+	- A Central Processing Unit (CPU)
+	- A primary memory unit
+	- A collection of I/O Devices
+	- Buses to interconnect the components
+- How it is interconnected:
+	- CPU
+		- Arithmetical Logical Unit (ALU)
+		- Control Unit (CU)
+	- Primary Memory Unit (Executable Memory)
+	- Device
+	- Address Bus
+	- Data Bus

+**Central Processing Unit**
+- The CPU is the brain of the computer
+- Made up of:
+	- Arithmetical Logical Unit (ALU)
+	- Control Unit (CU)

+**The ALU**
+- Can be thought f

 ### Fetch execution cycle
 Program counter will take an address,